 5. Counter to popular opinion, older and more experienced freelancers were far more likely to do social media content.

-While 80% of experts (those freelance writers with 15+ years of experiences) reported doing social media content for clients, substantially fewer beginners, only 47%, reported the same.
+While 80% of experts (those freelance writers with 15+ years of experience) reported doing social media content for clients, substantially fewer beginners, only 47%, reported the same.
 We found this point to be most surprising, as it counters the notion that social media is dominated by those who are younger.
 Perhaps putting your brand’s reputation in the hands of a freelancer requires the assurance they are more experienced?

 Translating pay rates into the cost of content types